What size solar system do I need for my business?

 Including batteries in your solar setup will increase the overall size and cost of the system.
 However, it can help ensure uninterrupted power for your business and reduce reliance on the grid during peak hours when electricity costs are higher.

-Typically, we do not recommend battery storage with our systems since the capital cost is prohibitive to a commercially viable ROI, however ever business is unique and it is always something to consider.
+Typically, we do not recommend battery storage with our systems since the capital cost is prohibitive to a commercially viable ROI, however every business is unique and it is always something to consider.

 Future Energy Needs